Area And Perimeter Of Right Triangle

 Area = (1/2) * base * height

 Here, the 'base' and 'height' are the two sides that form the right angle.
-The simplicity of this formula makes it easy to calculate the area, provided you know the lengths of these two sides.
-For instance, if a right triangle has a base of 8 cm and a height of 6 cm, the area would be (1/2) * 8 cm * 6 cm = 24 square cm.
+Think about it: the simplicity of this formula makes it easy to calculate the area, provided you know the lengths of these two sides.
+On the flip side, for instance, if a right triangle has a base of 8 cm and a height of 6 cm, the area would be (1/2) * 8 cm * 6 cm = 24 square cm.
 This value represents the two-dimensional space enclosed within the triangle.

 The perimeter of a right triangle is calculated by adding the lengths of all three sides: